Charles, Duke of Courland: Renunciation of the Duchy and later life

 In July 1762, Catherine — who had disapproved of Duke Charles because of his apparent lack of interest in the welfare of his subjects — took the Russian throne in a coup d'état.
 She allowed the now entirely rehabilitated von Biron to return from exile and put substantial diplomatic pressure on Saxony, with the aim of restoring him to his old position as Duke.
 Finally, an ailing Augustus III — not only because of his declining health but also as a consequence of the Seven Years' War — accepted the fate of his son and denied him his support.
 Without it, Charles was forced to renounce the Duchy in 1763, and returned to Saxony.

 His hopes of regaining the Duchy of Courland evaporated after the shortly ensuing death of his father and the Saxon Electors' loss of the Polish Crown.
 Thereafter, Charles lived in Dresden and dedicated himself to hunting on the Annaburger plain.

 Charles died in Dresden aged sixty-two.
 He was buried at St. Marienstern Abbey (Kloster Marienstern) in Panschwitz-Kuckau.

 Morganatic marriage and issue

 On 25 March 1760 in Warsaw, Charles had secretly married Countess Franciszka Krasińska, third daughter of Count Stanisław Korwin Krasiński (1717–1762) and his wife, Aniela Humięcka (b.
 1715).
 Because the beautiful Franciszka did not belong to a ruling dynasty or immediate noble family, the marriage was deemed morganatic in Saxony, though not in Poland.
 In response to his persistence and that of supporters in the Saxon court, in June 1775 his wife was granted by Emperor Joseph II the title of Princess.
-The couple had two daughters:
+The couple had one daughter:

-Maria Theresia (born and died 1767).